SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 > dotnet restore --configfile nuget.config
 ```

-To publish for Linux with the .NET Core, use the following command:
+To publish for Linux with .NET Core, use the following command:

 ```
 > dotnet publish -f netcoreapp2.0 -r ubuntu.14.04-x64